Perry Owens: Early life

-Anthony Perry Owens was born July 29, 1852, not on September 10 as asserted by some sources.
+Commodore Perry Owens was born July 29, 1852, not on September 10 as asserted by some sources.
 His father was named Oliver H. Perry Owens after Commodore Oliver Hazard Perry, a United States Naval hero of the War of 1812.
 Commodore was named by his mother.
 He was born in Hawkins County, Tennessee; his family migrated and developed a farm in Liberty Township, Hendricks County, Indiana.
-At age 13, Commodore ran away from home and went West, where he eventually hired on as a buffalo hunter for the railroad.
+At age 13, Commodore ran away from home and went West, where he was eventually hired on as a buffalo hunter for the railroad.
 Killing buffalo each day to feed the railroad workers, Owens became an incredible shot.
 He was able to shoot a rifle accurately from the hip, without using the sights.
 Owens was ambidextrous and wore two pistols.
 He would entertain friends by shooting a can across the pasture with alternating shots from his left and right hands.
 Owens later worked on the ranches of Oklahoma and New Mexico as a cowboy.

 Owens is known to have been working on Hillard Roger's ranch outside Bartlesville, Oklahoma on his twenty-first birthday.
 In an interview given later in life, Owens admitted running with a "gang of tough characters" in his youth and was possibly involved in rustling, whiskey running and other depredations in the Indian Territory.